• ♥️ Saved Recipes

 Should I rinse chicken livers before cooking?

-Can I skip the brandy?
+Can I skip the cognac?

 You could, but the pâté's flavor won't be as good.
+It really is an integral part of this recipe.

 Can I substitute milk for the heavy cream?